Christopher C. Lund

 B.A., Rice University

-“The New Free Exercise Clause,” 108 Northwestern University Law Review ___ (forthcoming 2014)
+“Free Exercise Reconceived: The Logic and Limits of Hosanna-Tabor,” __ Northwestern University Law Review ___ (forthcoming 2014)

 “The New Victims of the Old Anti-Catholicism,” 44 Connecticut Law Review 1001 (2012)

-"The Future of the Establishment Clause in Context: A Response to Ledewitz,” 87 Chicago-Kent Law Review 767 (2012) (symposium)
+"The Future of the Establishment Clause in Context: A Response to Ledewitz," 89 Chicago-Kent Law Review 767 (2012) (symposium)

 "Salazar v.
 Buono and the Future of the Establishment Clause," 105 Northwestern University Law Review 1387 (2011)

 "In Defense of the Ministerial Exception," 90 North Carolina Law Review 1 (2011)

 "Legislative Prayer and the Secret Costs of Religious Endorsements," 94 Minnesota Law Review 972 (2010)

 "Religious Liberty after Gonzales: A Look at State RFRAs," 55 South Dakota Law Review 466 (2010) (symposium)